bknapp8/supergrowth_scripts/README.md

 # Supergrowth Scripts
-Matlab scripts used in Knapp et al.
+Matlab scripts used in Knapp et al. "Decoupling of Rates of Protein Synthesis from Cell Expansion Leads to Supergrowth" (2019)

 ## Contents